vmware/secrets-manager/docs/content/documentation/production/overview.md

-(*i.e., instead of using Kubernetes `Secret` objects, you use tools like **VSecM SDK**or **VSecM Sidecar** to securely dispatch secrets to your workloads*) then as long as you secure access to the secret `vsecm-root-key` inside the `vsecm-system` namespace, you should be good to go.
+(*i.e., instead of using Kubernetes `Secret` objects, you use tools like **VSecM SDK**or **VSecM Sidecar** to securely dispatch secrets to your workloads*) then as long as you secure access to the secret `vsecm-root-key` inside the `vsecm` namespace, you should be good to go.

 With the help of **VSecM SDK**, **VSecM Sidecar**, and **VSecM Init Container**, and with some custom coding/shaping